 - Yellowing of the skin and eyes

 Earlier, squamous cell carcinomas were more common than adenocarcinomas; currently, they account for around 25 to 30 percent of all cases of lung cancer.
-Squamous cell cancers are also known as epidermoid carcinomas most commonly in the bronchi’s central chest region.
-Most commonly, this type of lung cancer stays within the lung, spreads to lymph nodes and grows very large, creating a cavity.
+Squamous cell cancers are also known as epidermoid carcinomas most commonly found in the bronchi’s central chest region.
+In most cases, this type of lung cancer stays within the lungs, spreads to lymph nodes, and grows very large, creating a cavity.

 Symptoms of Squamous